IPGA's Policy Governance® Proficiency Program

-IPGA’S PGP program is the only program available that leads to a professional designation denoting the possession of a high standard of Policy Governance knowledge and expertise.
+IPGA’S Policy Governance Proficiency (PGP) program leads to a certificate denoting the successful completion of an accredited program designed to provide a high standard of Policy Governance knowledge and expertise.
 It is accessible from anywhere in the world to English-speaking participants who have a good internet connection.
 As an international organization, IPGA aims to offer the program in other languages wherever this can be made possible.

-The program aims to meet the needs of those who want to ensure they are equipped to play a leadership role in the application of Policy Governance principles and practice.
+The program aims to meet the needs of those who want to equip themselves to play a leadership role in the application of Policy Governance principles and practice.

 PROGRAM AT A GLANCE